project-koku/koku-metrics-operator/docs/releasing.md

 ```

 ### Generate the release bundle
-Run the following command to generate the bundle:
+Run the following command to generate the release bundle:

 ```
 make bundle DEFAULT_CHANNEL=alpha